Yelp/paasta/docs/source/autoscaling.rst

 ====================================

 The section below introduces autoscaling in Marathon.
-For services in Kubernetes, the following configurations still work but not all of them are respected.
+For services in Kubernetes, the following configurations are allowed in configuration files, for compatibility with marathon.yaml; but not all of them are respected.
 The mechanism is also different.
 If you are creating a new service on Kubernetes or are modifying autoscaling configurations for your services that already running on Kubernetes, please check :ref:`here <hpa>`.